Graduate Certificate

 Common Careers

-Graduates of this program are positioned to take up Literacy leadership positions in their school, district, state, and beyond.
-Students are eligible to earn a Literacy Specialist add-a-field to existing Hawaii teaching licenses when the certificate is paired with a Master’s degree from either the Department of Curriculum Studies OR Department of Special Education at UHM.
+Graduates of this program are positioned to take up Literacy leadership positions in their school, district, and communities.
+Students are eligible to earn a Literacy Specialist add-a-field to existing Hawaii teaching licenses when the certificate is paired with a Master’s degree from the Department of Curriculum Studies.

 Admission Requirements